bluespec/Toooba/README.md

 Build the Bluespec Compiler `bsc` from [this repository](https://github.com/B-Lang-org/bsc).
 You will also need set the `$BLUESPECDIR` to the `lib` folder of your `bsc` install.
 By default this is located in `inst/lib` directory inside your bsc repo.
 Also, make sure to add the `inst/bin` directory to your `$PATH` environment variable.

-You need Verilator with version 3.922 or later.
+If you wisth to use Verilator, you will need version 3.922 or later.
 You can build any version of Verilator from [this repository](https://github.com/verilator/verilator/releases) and follow the build instructions [on the official website](https://www.veripool.org/projects/verilator/wiki/Installing).

         $ verilator --version
         Verilator 3.922 2018-03-17 rev verilator_3_920-32-gdf3d1a4

-### Generating Verilog RTL from BSV
+### Building a simulator using Bluespec's Bluesim

-We currently only support the `RV64ACDFIMSU_Toooba_RVFIDII_verilator` build, so use the following commands to re-generate the Verilog RTL:
+To build a Bluesim-based simulator, use the following commands to generate the elaboration files and compile them:

-        $ cd  builds/RV64ACDFIMSU_Toooba_RVFIDII_verilator
+        $ cd builds/RV64ACDFIMSUxCHERI_Toooba_bluesim
         $ make compile

-### Building and running from the Verilog sources

-You must follow the steps in the previous section to generate the Verilog before simulation.
-Simulation does not work out of the box.
-In the Verilog-build directory:

-            builds/RV64ACDFIMSU_Toooba_verilator/
+        $ make simulator

-  - `$ make simulator` will create a Verilog simulation executable using Verilator
+### Building a simulator using Verilator

+To build a Verilator-based simulator, use the following commands to generate the Verilog RTL and compile it using Verilator:

+        $ cd builds/RV64ACDFIMSUxCHERI_Toooba_verilator
+        $ make compile
+        $ make simulator

+### Running a simulator

+You must have followed one of the steps above to build a simulator (with either Bluesim or Verilator).
+In the corresponding build directory:

   - `$ make test` will run the executable on the standard RISC-V ISA test `rv32ui-p-add` or `rv64ui-p-add`, which is one of the